Why you need SEO and organic marketing now that Google third-party cookies and targeted digital advertising are being phased out.

-	As you probably heard, Google plans to phase out third-party cookies in Chrome by 2023.
+As you probably heard, Google plans to in Chrome by 2023.
 The web browser has implemented an update that prevents third-party tracking cookies by default, a move that will dramatically impact how digital ads are currently tracked and served.
 While the days of cookies and paid ads may be numbered, there is no need to panic.
 This announcement should encourage you to reevaluate the future of your digital ad spending.
 The solution?
 Going organic.

 Why The Future of Targeted Digital Advertising Is Uncertain